Slave Wrecks Project: History

 When the project was launched in 2008, it was named the African Slave Wrecks and Diaspora Heritage Routes Project.
 At the time, it was a collaboration between George Washington University (GWU), the United States National Park Service Submerged Resources Center, and Iziko Museums of South Africa.
 In 2011, two new partners joined the Slave Wrecks Project, Diving With a Purpose and the Smithsonian National Museum of African American History and Culture (NMAAHC).

 Divers working on the site of the São José outside of Cape Town.

 In the early years, the Slave Wrecks Project primarily focused on the investigation of the São José Paquete d'África.
-The São José was a Portuguese vessel that sank in 1794 off the coast of Cape Town, South Africa, while traveling between Mozambique and Brazil with 512 captive Mozambicans onboard.
+The São José was a Portuguese vessel that sank in 1794 off the coast of Cape Town, South Africa, while traveling between Mozambique and Brazil with 512 captive Mozambicans on board.
 In 2015, an announcement was made that the ship was located and identified by the Project and its partners.
 Artifacts recovered from the São José Paquete d'África are now on display at NMAAHC in Washington, D.C., United States, and Iziko Museums of South Africa in Cape Town.

 Iron ballasts from the São José.

 Also in 2015, the National Museum of History and Culture (NMAAHC) became co-coordinator of the project alongside George Washington University, and the project was officially renamed the Slave Wrecks Project.
 In the years since 2015, the Slave Wrecks Project has grown its international network to include partners in the United States, Brazil, Mozambique, Senegal, and Portugal.